Hadleigh Country Park

 Introduction

-At Hadleigh Country Park we are undertaking a programme of scrub clearance to restore nationally important grasslands on the Benfleet and Southend Marshes, which is a Site of Special Scientific Interest (SSSI).
-Read more
+At Hadleigh Country Park we are undertaking an ambitious programme of scrub clearance to restore nationally important grasslands on the downs and marshes, which is a Site of Special Scientific Interest (SSSI).
+These works began in 2012.

 *Community Orchard*